heldinz/flashcard-helper/README.md

 ### Forvo

-You must select a Greek word in order to find pronunciation audio files.
+You must select a word in order to find pronunciation audio files.

-- Select a Greek word from the **Wiktionary Results** section to get a “Listen on Forvo” button
+- Select a word from the **Wiktionary Results** section to get a “Listen on Forvo” button
-- Click the button to open the Greek word in Forvo in a new tab
+- Click the button to open the word in Forvo in a new tab
 - Download a pronunciation audio file from Forvo (account required)
 - Add the audio file to your flashcard

 ### Quick Links

 If any of the embedded search results do not fit your needs, you can use the **Quick Links** section to open your search term in the respective service in a new tab.
-In the case of Forvo, it will take you to the Forvo home page, where you can search for a Greek word.
+In the case of Forvo, it will take you to the Forvo home page, where you can search for a word in your target language.

 ## Future Improvements

+- Add configurable support for other languages
 - Add export functionality for creating flashcards